Malmstrom UFO incident: Skeptical views

 Science writer Mick West wrote that the military investigated at the time and found no connection to any UFO sighting, but the story has remained in UFO culture largely due to the promotional efforts of Salas.
 Skeptical investigators maintain they have found numerous issues with Robert Salas’s account.

-According to Brian Dunning, Salas memories differ from records of the 341st Strategic Missile Wing, which show that nobody had reported anything usual on the night he claims UFOs were seen.
+According to Brian Dunning, Salas memories differ from records of the 341st Strategic Missile Wing, which show that nobody had reported anything unusual on the night he claims UFOs were seen.
 Dunning wrote that on March 16, Echo Flight missiles were restarted following a commonplace commercial power failure, "and eight days later, some people reported a UFO to the newspapers in a town 50km away.
 There is no rational reason to conclude one thing had anything to do with the other".
 Dunning speculated that Salas was "honestly mistaken in piecing together certain memories, and I also believe he's become invested in his version of the recollection and has erred on the side of confirmation bias".

 In 2008, Salas appeared on CNN along with skeptic Michael Shermer.
 When asked if he believed Salas was lying, Shermer replied "No, not at all.
 I think we're not always reliable observers.
 It's hard to say.
 We misunderstand, honestly misunderstand or misperceive things.
 I think before we say something is out of this world, let's first make sure that it's not in it.
 And just because we can't explain something doesn't mean it's, you know, extraterrestrial."

 Skeptic Robert Sheaffer argued the UFO sighted was likely Mars, writing: "So, in the case of Oscar Flight, a UFO was sighted [very likely Mars], but no missiles went offline.
 In the case of Echo Flight, missiles did go offline due to an electronic glitch, but UFOs had nothing to do with it.
 I can't un-complicate it any more than that."

 Pentagon explanation

-In 2025, the Pentagon reported that incident had actually been caused by a test of an electromagnetic pulse device.
+In 2025, the Pentagon reported that incident had actually been caused by a test of a nuclear electromagnetic pulse device.